 - First you need to cook the potatoes.
 Pre-heat the oven to 180'C / Fan 160'C / Gas Mark 4.
 Place the potatoes on a baking tray and cook for 1 hour – 1 hour 30 mins until the potatoes are cooked through.

 - Remove from the oven and cut in half.
 Allow to cool slightly until you can handle them, and then scoop the flesh of the potatoes out into a pan.
-Discard the skins – they’re lovely drizzled with olive oil and baked a second time until crisp!
+Discard the skins (or air fry them with oil for a tasty snack!)

 - Season the potato with salt and pepper.
 Mash using a potato masher, food processor or potato ricer.
 You want to ensure there are no lumps.